mozilla/socorro-docs/docs/index.rst

 Socorro mailing list https://lists.mozilla.org/listinfo/tools-socorro

-`This documentation is available on Github`_, and if you want to, feel free to clone the repo, make some changes in a fork and send us a pull request.
+`This documentation is available on Github
+<https://github.com/mozilla/socorro-docs>`_, and if you want to, feel
+free to  clone the repo, make some changes in a fork and send us a pull request.

 Contents: